 Similarly, if the program is constantly changing, where one month you’re doing X, and the next month you’re doing Y, the inconsistency can make it difficult for managers and employees to adopt protocols.
 Ultimately, they will likely disengage and quickly abandon the program.

 The fix: Every organization operates with different hierarchies and structures, so pilot a few programs with small teams to see what works best.
 Then roll it out to the entire organization, tweak it as needed to make it better, but stick with it for a year to really see results.

 Building an effective in-house program is no easy feat.
 You need to give managers tools to help them be great bosses, and empower employees to recognize their colleagues in meaningful ways.
 To get you started, we’ve put together a guide on how to build an impactful employee recognition program.

-While most recognition software is quite expensive and complicated, Guusto is a free platform that can be setup in a few minutes to help you streamline and modernize recognition at your company.
+While most recognition software is quite expensive and complicated, Guusto is a free employee recognition platform that can be setup in a few minutes to help you streamline and modernize recognition at your company.
 Don’t take our word though, read some customer stories on how they’ve benefited from using Guusto.

 Of course, you can hit the button below to chat with our team if you’re interested in learning more about how Guusto can help you build a simple, impactful, and free recognition program.

 The candidate experience is the first step to building an amazing team, so next week we'll go through The 7 Essentials to Creating an Outstanding Candidate Experience.
 It will cover the following in detail:

 - Essentials to creating an outstanding candidate experience

 - A candidate experience example from Guusto!